Skip to Content

 Some of the diagnostic and testing services we offer include:

-• Cystic fibrosis (CF) screening, or "sweat test": This test measures the amount of chloride in your sweat and can help doctors diagnose CF.
+• CF screening — Also known as a sweat test, it measures the amount of chloride in your sweat and can help doctors diagnose CF.

-• Electroencephalogram (EEG): This test measures and records the electrical activity of your brain as it responds to cardiac activity.
-(We also offer long-term video EEGs.)
+• Electroencephalogram (EEG) — This test measures and records the electrical activity of your brain as it responds to cardiac activity.
+We also offer long-term video EEGs.

-• Stress testing: This test measures the heart's ability to respond to external stress by creating a stress response with physical exercise or medicine.
+• Stress testing — This test measures the heart's ability to respond to external stress by creating a stress response with physical exercise or medicine.

 Cardiac catheterization